Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 ---

 # Conclusion
 Outside of the user interface, the note has plenty of fields you can use to further modify the card.
-Head over to the [Usage](usage.md) page to see just that.
+Head over to the [Field Reference](fieldref.md) page to see just that.